pandas-dev/pandas/README.md

 See the [full installation instructions](https://pandas.pydata.org/pandas-docs/stable/install.html#dependencies) for minimum supported versions of required, recommended and optional dependencies.

 ## Installation from sources
-To install pandas from source you need [Cython](https://cython.org/) in addition to the normal dependencies above.
+To install pandas from source, you need [Cython](https://cython.org/) and the normal dependencies above.
 Cython can be installed from PyPI:

 ```sh